My Grandma’s recipe for the most delicious Pickled Beets! They’re tangy and so flavourful. This recipe can easily be cut in half or doubled.

 - Add the lids and seals.

-- Place your sealed jars of pickled beets into a boiling water bath, making sure the water covers the jars by at least one inch.
+- Place your sealed jars of pickled beets into a boiling water bath in a large pot, making sure the water covers the jars by at least one inch.
 Bring back to a boil and process for 10 minutes.

 - Using canning tongs to remove the jars from the water bath and place them on a cooling rack and wait for the lids to seal…love that popping noise of sealing jars!